Using your 401(k) to buy a car

 How to decide if a 401(k) loan is right for you

-There may be times when a 401(k) loan is the most cost-effective way to purchase a car, or when borrowing from a retirement fund makes the most sense for your unique financial situation.
+Sometimes, a 401(k) loan is the most cost-effective way to purchase a car.
+And borrowing from a retirement fund may make the most sense for your unique financial situation.
 Ask yourself these questions before taking out a 401(k) loan to purchase a car.

 Is the car in your budget?

 Consider the type of vehicle that you want.
 How much will this cost?
-What is the upfront cost and what will the recurring loan payment and interest be?
-It’s possible the car that you want simply doesn’t make sense for your budget.
+What is the upfront cost, and what will the recurring loan payment and interest be?
+It’s possible the car that you want doesn’t make sense for your budget.

 If you need a car, try to find an option that balances that necessity without depleting your investments.
 Figure out how much car you can afford first and determine if that will meet your needs.